Caring For A Diabetic Pet

 Floppy may be adorable, but don’t let that naive expression deceive you.
 Some rabbits are quite bossy!
 Your pet may be upset with you for rearranging her cage or being late with her treat.
 If she is, she may express her dissatisfaction by thumping her foot or turning her back to you.

 Rabbits are naturally quite clean.
 They can even be trained to use litter boxes!
-Ask your Easley, SC veterinarian for advice on training Floppy!
+For more facts about rabbits and tips on training your pet, consult your Easley, SC veterinarian.
+They can provide tailored advice for ensuring Floppy’s comfort and cleanliness.

 This one should be under fundamental rabbit care, rather than entertaining facts, but we’re including it anyhow.
 Bunnies have open-rooted teeth.
 Therefore, they must chew regularly to avoid dental problems.
 You’ll need to supply your fuzzy buddy with a variety of safe, appropriate chew toys.
 Many of these can be made at home, using materials such as cardboard, paper, and wood.
 Contact your Easley, SC veterinarian for further information.